-Other concerns that exacerbate these issues are rampant selling of land rights by IPs, land grabbing, and illegal conversion of lands and.
-It also includes ineffective resource management plans, presence of unregulated small scale mining activities, and incorrect interpretation of the IPRA, among others.
+Other concerns that exacerbate these issues are rampant selling of land rights by IPs, land grabbing, and illegal conversion of lands.
+It also includes ineffective resource management plans, presence of unregulated small scale mining activities, and incorrect interpretation of the Indigenous Peoples Rights Act (IPRA), and among others.

 Roots and Effects of Issues Affecting IPs.
 Conflicts affecting the IPs are perceived to be caused by poverty, greed, lack of coordination among agencies and improper implementation of policies.
-Digging deeper, other factors that cause this problem are conflicts on the legitimacy of IP tribal leaders, landownership, less prioritization of IPs, absence of clear-cut policy of government in terms of land distribution, non-recognition of IP rights over ancestral domain, lack of information education campaigns from the government among IP communities, conflict on cultural practices vis-à-vis tenurial requirements, and scarcity of food and resources among IPs.
+Other factors that caused this problem are conflicts on the legitimacy of IP tribal leaders, landownership, less prioritization of

+IPs, absence of clear-cut policy of government in terms of land distribution, non-recognition of IP rights over ancestral domain, lack of information education campaigns from the government among IP communities, conflict on cultural practices vis-à-vis tenurial requirements, and scarcity of food and resources among IPs.
 Other causes of conflict are actions of government agencies allocating land resources without proper coordination, absence of preferential rights for local communities, and the influx of mining investment in the region.

-Factors causing overlapping tenurial instruments are conflicting or unharmonized laws.
-Among these laws are mining laws, agrarian reform law, small-scale mining law, environmental laws, and local ordinances and guidelines.
+Factors causing overlapping tenurial instruments are conflicting or not harmonized laws such as mining laws, agrarian reform law, small-scale mining law, environmental laws, and local ordinances and guidelines.